develophvn/developh/packages/static-ui/README.md

 ## 🚀 Quick start

+Yarn for development

+Netlify for DNS configuration

+Gatsby Cloud for deployment

 1.  **Create a Gatsby site.**

     Use the Gatsby CLI to create a new site, specifying the minimal starter.